stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-versed-notify.md

 large number of delegations vs infrequent updates to the CSYNC record in the child zones.

-Frequent scanning: costly.
-Infrequent scanning: slower convergence (i.e. updated delegation information in the parent).
+Frequent scanning is costly.
+Infrequent scanning causes slower convergence (i.e. updated delegation information in the parent).

 ## Multi-Signer Setups

-Draft-foo-bar-mutli-signer describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet.
+Draft-foo-bar-multi-signer describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet.
 The most common current setup for